willthames/ansiblefest2018/slides/slides.md

 * One role should be suitable for almost all Kubernetes operations
-* We have moved from per-application roles to one generic role for all but a couple of applications.
+* We have moved from per-application roles to one generic role for all but a couple of applications

 ---